avehtari/BDA_course_Aalto/exercises/ex4_rubric.md

 ### Q4 - 1 point

-Is the source code for p_log_prior in 1b) reported?
+In 1 b), is the source code for p_log_prior reported?

 - No
 - Yes

 ### Q5 - 1 point

-Is the source code for p_log_posterior in 1c) reported?
+In 1 c), is the source code for p_log_posterior reported?

 - No
 - Yes

 ### Q6 - 1 point

-Is the posterior density in 1d) plotted?
+In 1 d), is the posterior density plotted?

 - No
 - Yes